-- Tanning Solutions used in spray tanning salons tend to consist of an occlusive water and sugar-based solution, where the active form of DHA needs to SET on the your skin 8 to 12 hours for maximum effectiveness.
+- Tanning Solutions used in spray tanning salons tend to consist of occlusive water and sugar-based solution, where the active form of DHA needs to SET on your skin 8 to 12 hours for maximum effectiveness.

 - This is not conducive to freshly healing skin after a surgical procedure such as breast augmentation.

 Avoid SUN exposure on fresh scars until they mature (up to 12 months or longer) and DO NOT SPRAY TAN your incision lines.